Classroom WISE Developers

 The Mental Health Technology Transfer Center (MHTTC) Network

-The purpose of the MHTTC Network is technology transfer - disseminating and implementing evidence-based practices for mental disorders into the field.
-Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), the MHTTC Network includes 10 Regional Centers, a National American Indian and Alaska Native Center, a National Hispanic and Latino Center, and a Network Coordinating Office.
+Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), the MHTTC Network included 10 Regional Centers and a Network Coordinating Office.

-Our collaborative network supports resource development and dissemination, training and technical assistance, and workforce development for the mental health field.
-We use implementation science research to inform the training and TA that we provide, and that includes webinars, learning communities, online courses, face-to-face trainings - when possible, and conferences.
-We also develop products including fact sheets, curricula, and tools to help implement a specific mental health evidence-based practice.
-Furthermore, we work with systems, organizations, and treatment practitioners involved in the delivery of mental health services to strengthen their capacity to deliver effective evidence-based practices to individuals.
+From August 2018-September 2024, our collaborative network supported resource development and dissemination, training and technical assistance, and workforce development for the mental health field.
+We used implementation science research to inform the training and TA that we provided, and that included webinars, learning communities, online courses, face-to-face trainings, and conferences.
+We also developed products including fact sheets, curricula, and tools to help implement a specific mental health evidence-based practice.
+Furthermore, we worked with systems, organizations, and treatment practitioners involved in the delivery of mental health services to strengthen their capacity to deliver effective evidence-based practices to individuals.

-Through our School Mental Health Initiative, we are addressing the need for further implementation of mental health services in school systems.
-Learn more by visiting our website at www.mhttcnetwork.org.
+Through our School Mental Health Initiative, we aimed to address the need for further implementation of mental health services in school systems.

 The National Center for School Mental Health (NCSMH)